SankalpaBaral/CYBERSECURITY-INTERVIEW-QUESTIONS-AND-QURYIES/interview quesitons/readme.md

   - If it is trustworthy, the browser requests to establish an encrypted connection with the web server.
   - The web server sends the acknowledgment to start an SSL encrypted connection.
   - SSL communication starts to take place between the browser and the web server.
+- What is a firewall?
+Mention its uses.

 - Explain data leakage.
 - Explain SSL & TLS